skogsgren/skogsgren.github.io/_posts/2021-06-13-denial-of-death.md

 ---
-title: 'The Denial of Death' And The Self
+title: The Denial of Death, And The Self
 layout: post
 ---